 How ironic, then, that most American traditional church activity focuses on "big events" like the weekend "service" or other large group meetings.
-Given the clearly documented failure of the western church to transform much of anything, what's up with all the focus on the big event?
+Given the clearly evident failure of the western church to transform much of anything, what's up with all the focus on the big event?
 Here are some of the bigger rocks regarding this subject.

 Concerning Jesus and the early church and crowds.
 Jesus did address large crowds, but He did so primarily to invite people to become disciples.
 His parables were designed to obscure truth to those whose hearts weren't set on knowing God while creating desire and curiosity in those whose hearts were.
 His frequent use of the term "the one who has ears to hear let him/her listen" is an invitation to draw closer and become a disciple.
 But yes, Jesus did teach the crowds, so what do we do with that?
 Two thoughts: first, the culture of that day was a "listening and remembering" culture, ours is a "feeling and forgetting" culture (think about it--we don't have to remember anything, but in Jesus' day people had to remember everything).
 People in Jesus' day were far more likely to remember what they heard.
-Second, even in His teaching large groups, Jesus wasn't expecting this to transform lives apart from becoming His disciple.
+Second, even in His teaching large groups, Jesus wasn't expecting this to transform lives apart from a person becoming His disciple.

 So Jesus addressed the crowds, and so did the early church (Pentecost comes to mind).
 But there is no evidence that they expected to make disciples this way.
-Addressing the crowds, then, was done to invite people to enter the Kingdom and become disciples.
 Nor was there any effort put forth to "putting on an event" or "attracting a crowd."
 Indeed, the crowds were generally drawn because of the supernatural demonstrations that accompany the message of the Kingdom of God.
+Addressing the crowds, then, was done to invite people to enter the Kingdom and become disciples.

 So why does so much effort in the traditional western Christian church go into big events?
 Part of it is cultural, and part of it is due to unquestioned traditions and assumptions.
 But after reading Bo's Cafe again I am wondering if one big reason for doing the big event is that big events are so much easier and "safer" than living life-on-life with others!
 It's much easier and safer to hole up in your office with your books for 20 hours to prepare a message than it is to get in the trenches with people's messy lives.
-It's also easier and safer to plan the meeting than it is to live out the "one anothers" in a way that allows into our flaws and failures.
+It's also easier and safer to plan the meeting than it is to live out the "one anothers" in a way that allows others to peer into our flaws and failures.
 The sad fact is that very toxic, unhealthy people can plan events, preach sermons, lead worship, etc., with the appearance of success.
 Ouch!
 You can be toxic and immature and do the big event, but you cannot make disciples in that condition, at least not disciples of Jesus!

 "The reason most congregations fail to routinely produce children of light is distraction.
 While majoring on minors, they become distracted by things the New Testament says nothing about.
 They devote most of their thought and effort to sermons, Sunday school, style of music, denominations, camps or board meetings.
 Those matters are not primary and will take care of themselves when what is primary is appropriately cared for.
 Such matters are 'vessels' but are mistaken for the 'treasure.'" (p.
 162)